jdbeutel/ics699-docs/finalReport/finalReport.md

 implemented as a Grails web application.
 Due to time constraints, it does not actually implement editing or adding contact information, permissions, history, search, notifications, etc.
-I would like to do all that in this project.
+I wanted to do all that in this project.

 ![design](WCY-prototype.png)